 Cover and marinate the meat in the refrigerator for 2 hours minimum.
 Overnight is better.

-Simmer the Birria.
-When you’re ready to cook, add the meat with all of the marinade, the chopped roasted tomatoes and remaining 3 cups beef broth to a large pot or Dutch oven.
+Add the meat with all of the marinade, the chopped roasted tomatoes and remaining 3 cups beef stock or broth to a large pot or Dutch oven.

 This broth will not only braise the meat, but will later become your birria consome.